beke83/online-shoe-store/README.md

 # online-shoe-store
-This online e-commerce shoe store application was built with NextJS, TailwindCSS, Strapi Content Management System, and Stripe for the payment gateway.
+This online e-commerce shoe store application is currently built with NextJS, TailwindCSS, Strapi Content Management System, and Stripe for the payment gateway.